Measuring Oscillations with A Million Atmospheric Neutrinos

 \section{Atmospheric Neutrino Fluxes}

+In this section, we will elucidate the key elements of the atmospheric neutrino flux that play a pivotal role in determining oscillation parameters.
+Additionally, we will examine the primary sources of uncertainty influencing the measurement of this flux and propose a parametrization that incorporates them.

 Atmospheric neutrinos are produced by the collision of cosmic rays with Earth's atmosphere.
-The primary spectrum of cosmic rays spans from the MeV to the EeV energies~\cite{Gaisser:2002jj,Dembinski:2017zsh}, and is composed of free protons ($\sim 80\%$) and bound nuclei ($\sim 20\%$).
+The primary spectrum of cosmic rays spans from MeV to EeV energies~\cite{Gaisser:2002jj,Dembinski:2017zsh}, and is composed of free protons ($\sim 80\%$) and bound nuclei ($\sim 20\%$).
 Their interaction with nuclei in the atmosphere initiates hadronic showers on average about 20~km above the surface, producing copious amounts of mesons.
-Neutrinos are produced predominantly from the decay of muon, pion, and kaon; which dominate the muon-neutrino flux below 10, 100, and $10^6\si\GeV$ respectively~\cite{Fedynitch:2018cbl,Fedynitch:2022vty}.
-Together with $\nu_{\mu}$, in the atmosphere are also produced $\nu_{e}$, and above the TeV scale we should also have a $\nu_{\tau}$ flux from the charmed mesons decays~\cite{Enberg:2008te,Gauld:2015kvh}.
-At the lowest energies, when the decay of the mesons is prompt, the spectrum follows the cosmic-ray spectra, but it softens by approximately one unit in spectral index as the mesons start interacting in the air~\cite{Gaisser:2016uoy}.
-In~\Cref{fig:fluxmeasured} (lower panel), we show the measurement of the total neutrino flux carried out by different experiments from $\sim 100$~MeV to $\sim 100$~TeV.
+Neutrinos are produced predominantly from the decay of muons, pions, and kaons, which dominate the muon-neutrino flux below 10, 100, and $10^6$ ~${\rm GeV}$, respectively~\cite{Fedynitch:2018cbl,Fedynitch:2022vty}.
+With $\nu_{\mu}$, $\nu_{e}$ are also produced in the atmosphere, and above the TeV scale there also exists a $\nu_{\tau}$ flux from the charmed mesons decays~\cite{Enberg:2008te,Gauld:2015kvh}.
+At the lowest energies, when decay of the mesons is prompt, the spectrum follows the cosmic-ray spectrum, but it softens by approximately one unit in spectral index as the mesons start interacting in the air~\cite{Gaisser:2016uoy}.
+In~\Cref{fig:fluxmeasured} (lower panel), we show the measurement of the total neutrino flux carried out by different experiments from $\sim 100$~MeV to $\sim 100$~GeV.
 We added the prediction from Honda et al.~\cite{Honda:2015fha}, which is used in this work as a benchmark scenario for the neutrino flux.
 We use the \texttt{NuFlux}~\cite{nuflux} package to interpolate those tables for the energy and directions relevant to this analysis.
 The three experiments considered in our analysis measure the flux at energies below $\sim \SI{100}\GeV$.
-The effective volume for Super-Kamiokande, IceCube-Upgrade, and ORCA as a function of the neutrino energy is shown in~\Cref{fig:fluxmeasured} (top panel).
+The effective volume for SuperK, IceCube Upgrade, and ORCA as a function of the neutrino energy is shown in~\Cref{fig:fluxmeasured} (top panel).